"Confirmation Bias" is a pervasive danger to hypothesis creation and testing.

 Encouraging and increasing diversity in science can mitigate some of the problems associated with cognitive biases.

 Science is an evolutionary process that requires extensive communication among individuals and communities of scientists.
-Scientific discoveries typically "emerge" from interactions among many scientists.
+Scientific discoveries typically "emerge" from interactions among many scientists (Hill, 1933).
 Although scientists often pride themselves on individuality, scientific progress is more than the sum of contributions by individual scientists.
 Instead, scientific progress depends on the composition of the entire scientific community.